Layr-Labs/eigenlayer-docs/docs/eigenlayer/concepts/operator-sets/operator-sets-concept.md

 AVSs group Operators into Operator Sets based on unique business logic, hardware profiles, liveness guarantees, or composition of stake.
 Operators use Operator Sets to allocate and deallocate [Unique Stake](../slashing/unique-stake.md).
 AVSs use Operator Sets to assign tasks to Operator
 Sets to perform the service provided by the AVS, and for redistributable Operator Sets, specify the redistribution recipient.
+The redistribution recipient is an AVS-controlled role and cannot be changed after an Operator Set has been created.

 Operators are responsible for ensuring that they fully understand the slashing conditions and slashing risks of AVSs before opting into an Operator Set and allocating  stake to the Operator Set, as once allocated, those funds may be slashable